bagustris/speech-recognition-course/M1_Introduction/module_1.md

 ### Instructions:
 In this lab, you will write a program in Python to compute the word error rate (WER) and sentence error rate (SER) for a test corpus.
 A set of hypothesized transcriptions from a speech recognition system and a set of reference transcriptions with the correct word sequences will be provided for you.

-This lab assumes the transcriptions are in a format called the "trn" format, created by NIST.
+This lab assumes the transcriptions are in a format called the "trn" format (TRN files), created by NIST.
 The format is as follows.
 The transcription is output on a single line followed by a single space and then the root name of the file, without any extension, in parentheses.
 For example, the audio file "tongue_twister.wav" would have a transcription

-sally sells seashells by the seashore (tongue_twister)
+> sally sells seashells by the seashore (tongue_twister)

 Notice that the transcription does not have any punctuation or capitalization, nor any other formatting (e.g. converting "doctor" to "dr.", or "eight" to "8").
 This formatting is called "Inverse Text Normalization" and is not part of this course.